-English Lavender (Lavandula angustifolia 'Munstead') was the basis of the England's lavender oil industry in the 1700's, and it's easy to see (or smell!) why with its incredible fragrance.
-A traditional favourite for the classic English cottage garden, Lavender 'Munstead' makes for a compact, hardy and easy to grow shrubby hedge.
-Compared to the other main native 'Hidcote' variety of Lavender from the UK, English Lavender 'Munstead' has a softer and relatively pale shade of purple flowers, with a lighter colour of foliage.
+An interesting fact about English Lavender plants that you might not know about.
+Back in the 1700s, English Lavender plants were the basis of England's lavender oil industry, and you can understand why by the fragrance this species releases.
+Lavandula angustifolia 'Munstead' is a traditional and favourable plant to have in the classic English cottage garden and countryside home, as it makes a stunning compact, hardy and easy to grow shrubbery hedge.
+Compared to the other main native, 'Hidcote' variety of Lavender from the UK, English Lavender plants have a much softer and relatively pale shade of purple flowers, with a lighter foliage colour.

-Being drought tolerant, this lovely plant is ideal for Mediterranean style gardens and will grow just as well in containers, planters and gravel.
-Lavender is an extremely versatile addition to a garden and looks stunning as a low level border hedge along paths or planting areas, or planted in contrast aginst other brightly coloured plants and flowers.
+Being drought-tolerant, Lavandula angustifolia 'Munstead' is ideal for Mediterranean style gardens and will grow just as well in containers, planters and gravel.
+While English Lavender prefers sunny conditions and free-draining soil, it does make an extremely versatile addition to a garden.
+It looks stunning as a low-level border hedge along pathways or planting area or when planted in contrast against other brightly coloured shrubs.

-English Lavender with its more subtle sweet fragrance also has many culinary uses, adding an aromatic twist to honey, biscuits, cakes and even cocktails!
-Interestingly, Lavender can be used in place of Rosemary in savoury dishes and the flowers are also edible imparting a sweet, citrusy flavour.
-As it can be easily dried and stored for future use, Lavender's culinary versatility knows no bounds!
+Aside from the subtly sweet fragrance, English Lavender plants have many culinary uses, adding an aromatic twist to honey, biscuits, tea, cakes and even cocktails.
+Interestingly, Lavender can replace Rosemary in savoury dishes and the flowers are edible, imparting a sweet, citrusy flavour.
+It can also be quickly dried and stored for future uses.

-English Lavender plants are a popular variety of Lavender hedging, but we do also have the following additional varieties for sale - Lavender 'Hidcote', French Lavender, White Lavender, and Dwarf Lavender.
+English Lavender plants are a popular variety of Lavender hedging, but we do also have the following additional types available - Lavender 'Hidcote', French Lavender, White Lavender, and Dwarf Lavender.

-See also our range of low growing hedging plants variety.
+See also our range of low growing hedging plantsfor other shrubby hedge varieties.

 Youll see our recommended planting densities for each size and root type listed in the product grid.
 We suggest that you use these as a guide, taking into consideration how long youre willing to wait to see your finished hedge.
 As a rough indication bare roots can be planted at anything from 3 to 7 per metre and cell grown between 4 and 6 - the higher densities here would need to be planted in a double staggered row or zig-zag.